-The Harman Oakwood may be installed with a minimum (.6mm) 24 gauge chimney connector pipe.
-The size of the connector should correspond to the size of the flue collar opening.
+This Harman stove may be installed with a minimum (.6mm) 24 gauge blue or black steel, chimney connector pipe.
+The size of the connector should correspond to the size of the flue collar opening which is 6 inches.
 Do not use makeshift compromises.
 No part of the chimney connector may pass through an attic or roof space, closet or other concealed space, or through a floor or ceiling.
-Whenever possible, avoid passing the connector through a combustible wall; if you must, use an approved wall pass-through, described later in this section.